Leody Taveras Player Props: Rangers vs. White Sox

 White Sox Pitching Rankings

-- The pitching staff for the White Sox has a collective 9.6 K/9, the first-best in MLB.
+- The 9.6 strikeouts per nine innings put together by the White Sox pitching staff ranks second in the league.

-- The White Sox have a 4.59 team ERA that ranks 24th across all MLB pitching staffs.
+- The White Sox have the 25th-ranked team ERA among all league pitching staffs (4.65).

-- White Sox pitchers combine to allow 150 total home runs at a clip of 1.4 per game (second-most in baseball).
+- White Sox pitchers combine to allow the fifth-most home runs in baseball (153 total, 1.4 per game).

-- In his last outing on Friday against the Cleveland Guardians, the righty tossed 5 2/3 innings, allowing four earned runs while surrendering nine hits.
+- His last time out was on Friday against the Cleveland Guardians, when the right-hander tossed five scoreless innings while allowing three hits.

+- The 27-year-old has a 3.50 ERA and 7.3 strikeouts per nine innings across nine games this season, while allowing a batting average of .182 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.